Abel-Wondafrash/BCH-IT/Systems and Tools/Automation/Readme.md

 ## TOP ID

 TOP ID is a batch ID generation and entry automation system.
+Supports CR-80 cards as well as the option to export to A4 sized paper (front and back) in batch.

 Find details [here](./TOP%20ID/)